ParrotSec/documentation/docs/intro/what-is-parrot.md

 &nbsp;

-**Parrot Linux** (Parrot Security, ParrotOS, Parrot GNU/Linux) is a free and open source GNU/Linux distribution based on [Debian Testing](https://www.debian.org/releases/testing/) designed for security experts, developers and privacy aware people.
+**ParrotOS** (Parrot Security, ParrotOS) is a free and open source GNU/Linux distribution based on [Debian Testing](https://www.debian.org/releases/testing/) designed for security experts, developers and privacy aware people.

 It includes a full portable arsenal for IT security and digital forensics operations, but it also includes everything you need to develop your own programs or protect your privacy while surfing the net.